The Credit Handbook

 The Bankruptcy Code’s identification and ranking of some unsecured claims.
 This determines the order in which certain unsecured claims that are considered priority claims are paid if there is not enough money to pay them all in full.
 Some examples of priority claims that may be ranked by the Bankruptcy Code are attorney’s fees, accountant’s fees, child support, and some tax debts.

-An agreement by a debtor who has gone through Chapter 7 to continue paying dischargeable debt after the bankruptcy, usually to keep the collateral or property that would otherwise be repossessed.
+An agreement by a debtor who has gone through Chapter 7 to continue paying dischargeable debt after the bankruptcy, usually to keep the collateral or property.

 This is a court action allowing a sheriff to conduct a repossession with a court order.